Why Do I Need a Website Audit?

 When you‘re looking at your website all day every day, you will have no problem navigating round the site – this makes it easy to overlook any problems a user may have.
 Common features of hard to navigate websites include:

-- Too many items in the navigation bar – instead of listing all your services in one place, try to organise them appropriately in dropdowns – keep the amount of tabs in your main menu to a minimum.
+- Too many items in the navigation bar – instead of listing all your services in the top menu, try to organise them appropriately in dropdowns – keep the amount of tabs in your main menu to a minimum.

 - Overlinking – users should not have to click more than 3 times to reach their desired page.
 This also applies to search engines, which are less likely to crawl hard to reach pages.